hannesdelbeke/texture-browser-unreal-plugin/README.md

-search for icons in unreal (pure Python, no compiling)

 ## Engine resource browser
-Browse the unreal instal folder for default resources (icons, shapes, fonts) which can be used in your qt-tools
+Browse the Unreal installation folder for default resources (icons, shapes, fonts) to use in your qt-tools.
-- filter by file type
+- Filter by file type
-- search by name
+- Search by name
+- Copy the path
+- Pure Python, no compiling, code also works outside Unreal.

 ## Install
-- pip install the python dependencies to `...\MyProject\Content\Python\Lib\site-packages` (you can use `--target` with pip install)
+- pip install the Python dependencies to `...\MyProject\Content\Python\Lib\site-packages` (you can use `--target` with pip install)
   - PySide2
   - unreal-qt (optional)
 - Just copy the folder in your Unreal project's plugin folder `...\MyProject\Plugins\texture-browser`